-- Patrols areas within the Town and enforces animal services codes, ordinances, and regulations; investigates reports of animal abuse; issues citations; collects fees; takes other appropriate actions. - > Captures and impounds unlicensed, stray, and uncontrolled animals; transports animals to shelter; arranges for proper containment and humane care. - Picks up dead or injured animals; provides aid to injured animals; transports animals to shelter for treatment or euthanasia; medicates and vaccinates animals to be adopted. - Assists in responding to calls from citizens for animal services; investigates complaints involving animals; investigates reports of dogs, cats, or other animals creating nuisances. - Establishes and maintains positive community relations through programs, demonstrations, and public assistance regarding humane animal services, including wildlife issues, adoption procedures, and enforcement of animals regulations; and answers general questions. - Assists in identifying and investigating animal related crimes, interviews witnesses, collects evidence, and writes reports. - Investigates reports of animal bites, completes state mandated quarantines as necessary.
+- Patrols areas within the Town and enforces animal services codes, ordinances, and regulations; investigates reports of animal abuse; issues citations; collects fees; takes other appropriate actions. - > Captures and impounds unlicensed, stray, and uncontrolled animals; transports animals to shelter; arranges for proper containment and humane care. - Picks up dead or injured animals; provides aid to injured animals; transports animals to shelter for treatment or euthanasia; medicates and vaccinates animals to be adopted. - > Responds to calls from citizens for animal services; investigates complaints involving animals; investigates reports of dogs, cats, or other animals creating nuisances. - Establishes and maintains positive community relations through programs, demonstrations, and public assistance regarding humane animal services, including wildlife issues, adoption procedures, and enforcement of animals regulations; and answers specific and general questions. - ➤ Identifies and investigates animal related crimes, interviews witnesses, collects evidence, writes reports, and testifies in court. - > Investigates reports of animal bites and completes state mandated quarantines as necessary.

-- ➤ Determines whether calls meet the criteria for emergency response and call-out and how quarantines should be handled; evaluates, and authorizes immediate euthanasia for sick and injured animals, emergency seizure of animals, owner relinquishments in the field; determines whether a criminal complaint and/or dangerous/vicious animal investigation should be initiated. - Assists in follow-up investigations on previously issued notices, citations, service requests, public nuisance animals, abandoned animals and habitual violators. - Answers general questions regarding the enforcement of animal services, regulations, adoption, and licensing policies and procedures. - > Prepares reports and maintains records, logs, and files of activities; prepares cases and complaints for court action; testifies in court. - ➤ Inspects, cleans, and performs preventive maintenance on vehicle such as checking oil, water, tires, and lights, and related maintenance duties; advises supervisor of potential problems and required services - ➤ Provides stand-by duty, as assigned, by responding to emergency calls, maintaining contact with answering service, resolving building alarm codes, and checking facility area for intruders or escaped animals. - ➤ Advises supervisor of unusual circumstances or questionable conditions encountered in the area of responsibility. - > Performs other duties as assigned.
+- Determines whether calls meet the criteria for emergency response and call out and how quarantines should be handled; evaluates, and authorizes immediate euthanasia for sick and injured animals, emergency seizure of animals, owner relinquishments in the field; determines whether a criminal complaint and/or dangerous/vicious animal investigation should be initiated. - Follows up on investigations on previously issued notices, citations, service requests, public nuisance animals, abandoned animals, and habitual violators. - Answers questions regarding the enforcement of animal services, regulations, adoption, and licensing policies and procedures. - > Prepares reports and maintains records, logs, and files of activities; prepares cases and complaints for court action; testifies in court. - ➤ Inspects, cleans, and performs preventive maintenance on vehicle such as checking oil, water, tires, and lights, and related maintenance duties; advises supervisor of potential problems and required services - Provides stand-by duty, as assigned, by responding to emergency calls, maintaining contact with answering service, resolving building alarm codes, and checking facility area for intruders or escaped animals - Advises supervisor of unusual circumstances or questionable conditions encountered in the area of responsibility. - > Performs other duties as assigned.